ventus-ag/documentation/content/products/networking/subnets.md

 weight: 20
 ---
 ___
-On this page, you can find an explanation of how to create, edit, delete Subnets in Cloud Console.
+On this page, you can find an explanation of how to create, edit, delete Subnets and instructions for other steps to manage Subnets in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)